RSE-Sheffield/old_team_site_nikola/site/posts/opencon.md

 ### ReproHacking

-The original ReproHack was inspired by Owen Petchey’s [Reproducible Research in Ecology, Evolution, Behaviour, and Environmental Studies course](https://github.com/opetchey/RREEBES), where students attempt to reproduce the analysis and figures of a paper from the raw data, so we wanted to attempt the same.
+The original ReproHack was inspired by **Owen Petchey’s [Reproducible Research in Ecology, Evolution, Behaviour, and Environmental Studies course](https://github.com/opetchey/RREEBES)**, where students attempt to reproduce the analysis and figures of a paper from the raw data, so we wanted to attempt the same.
 They take a few months over a number of sessions though, so, given our time constraints, we focused on reproducing papers that have also published the code behind them.
 This year we had a whole day, which gave us more time to dig deeper into the materials, moving beyond evaluating them for reproducibility, to how understandable, even how reusable they were.
 While fewer, we still had some [excellent submissions](https://annakrystalli.shinyapps.io/OpenConLondon_Doathon/) to choose from.

 **I'm pleased to report that two of the three papers attempted were succesfully reproduced!**